Docs

 On a Linux machine, just download the archive from

-the terminal, assuming curl
+or in the terminal, assuming curl is installed, type:

-curl -so - https://mkws.sh/mkws@4.0.16.tgz | tar -xzvf -
+curl mkws.sh | tar -xzvf -

 Generate the Static Site